The CloudShell DevGuide

 Before developing shells and scripts, please familiarize yourself with CloudShell by taking Quali U courses.
 These courses also include installation instructions for the CloudShell SDK package that deploys a developer edition of CloudShell on which you can perform your training and development activities.

 How this guide is organized

 The CloudShell developer guide is comprised of several distinct content areas.
 Each one describes a different branch of development or possible integration options with CloudShell.
-Each area of the guide is independent of the other two and includes its own ‘getting started’ tutorial, examples, instructional videos and articles.
+Each area of the guide is independent of the others and includes its own ‘getting started’ tutorials, examples, instructional videos and articles.
 You don’t have to follow a specific order so feel free to explore the areas that are relevant to your development.
 The areas of the DevGuide are:

 Developers can extend CloudShell’s capabilities to provide additional functionality for Apps or physical devices by creating Shells.
 This includes better modeling for these components as well as custom commands that can be used in the sandbox to integrate the component in CloudShell.
 This area of the guide covers the end-to-end flow of creating new Shells and importing them into CloudShell.

 Orchestration scripts are a feature in CloudShell that enables the implementation of sandbox workflows.
 CloudShell has built-in flows for setup and teardown, which deploy and tear down Apps, resources and connections between components in the sandbox without having to add additional code.
 Users can extend or fork these scripts, as well as implement additional workflows for save/restore operations, scaling, or more use case-specific workflows for anything from performance testing to failover simulation or traffic generation.